sergiokopplin/indigo/_posts/2017-12-25-networking-cisco-asr-install.markdown

 ---

-As part of my ongoing effort to test L2 mechanism drivers and L3 drivers for OpenStack Neutron, this blog series will document my experience installing and using the Neutron L3 plugin for the Cisco Aggregation Services Router, otherwise known as the Cisco ASR.
-Cisco hosts these drivers for OpenStack at [https://github.com/openstack/networking-cisco](https://github.com/openstack/networking-cisco).
+2018 is calling, and I've been involved with OpenStack for the better part of six years.
+I've seen the 'Stack mature greatly over that time, Neutron included.
+I'm very familiar with stock Neutron components, to include namespace-based routers, openvswitch and linuxbridge mechanism drivers, DVR, etc. My overall goal with this series is to wade through various vendor offerings and see how they improve upon those stock Neutron components.
+First up is one of the plugins offered by Cisco for the Cisco Aggregation Services Router, otherwise known as the Cisco ASR, known as the **Cisco ASR1k Router Service Plugin**.

 <!--more-->
+Cisco hosts this plugin, along with others, at [https://github.com/openstack/networking-cisco](https://github.com/openstack/networking-cisco).

+# Features and Limitations

 Cisco [documentation](http://networking-cisco.readthedocs.io/en/latest/admin/l3-asr1k.html) states the following features are provided by the L3 router service plugin: